mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 through the host server's primary network interface as if the virtual machines were physically present in the local area network along with the host.

-{% include figure.html url="../images/kvm-virtualization-bridge.png" description="Figure 1: Bridge (from http://hzqtc.github.io/2012/02/kvm-network-bridging.html)" %}
+{% include figure.html id="figure1" url="../images/kvm-virtualization-bridge.png" caption="Figure 1: Network Bridge" description="The bridge binds the network \"taps\" of the VMs to the physical network interface.
+Image taken from http://hzqtc.github.io/2012/02/kvm-network-bridging.html" %}

-If network manager is in use, you may want to [disable it](http://xmodulo.com/disable-network-manager-linux.html) before continuing (not necessary though).

 Check the device name of the primary network interface using `nmcli dev status`.
 The device name in this case is em1 (biosdevname naming for integrated network interfaces).

+> If network manager is in use, you may want to [disable it](http://xmodulo.com/disable-network-manager-linux.html) before continuing (not necessary though).
+>
-On a local session, run `stop network-manager` (don't do this unless on a local session, kills the network connectivity entirely) and `echo "manual" | sudo tee /etc/init/network-manager.override`
+> On a local session, run `stop network-manager` (don't do this unless on a local session, kills the network connectivity entirely)
+> and `echo "manual" | sudo tee /etc/init/network-manager.override`
+{: .note }

 Edit `/etc/network/interfaces` to disable primary interface (eth0/em1) unless controlled by network manager (no problem if it is), add bridge (with primary interface as bridged port)